bedirachit/llamaindex-based-document-extractor/README.md

-# Document extractor using llamaindex
+# Document extractor using llamaindex!
 A simple Streamlit web app for using [LlamaIndex](https://github.com/jerryjliu/llama_index), an interface to connect LLM’s with external data.

 ![demo](demo/demo.gif)